Fire Protection Systems Plans Examiner

 2. Hose valves outside stairs shall not be considered a substitute for hose valves required inside stairs.

-3. Pressure reducing, restricting or link type fire hose valves shall not be installed to control pressures at the fire hose valve.
-A sign shall be posted at each fire hose valve where pressure is known to exceed 150 psi.
+3. A sign shall be posted at each fire hose valve where pressure is known to exceed 150 psi.
 The sign shall be composed of white letters not less than 1 inch tall on a contrasting background.

-4. When permitted to install pressure reducing or restricting hose valves, the pressure and gallon flow shall be noted on the riser diagram plan at the valve location on each floor.
+4. When permitted to install pressure reducing or restricting hose valves, the pressure and water flow rate shall be noted on the riser diagram plan at the valve location on each floor.

 5.5 NFPA 20 FIRE PUMP INSTALLATIONS